Justin Park

 What challenges did you face in your graduate degree, or in launching your career?

 During my graduate studies, the biggest challenge was obtaining external funding.
 It wasn't about the money (because there were alternative internal sources of funding), but the external recognition is important, and I never succeeded in getting it.
-Upon completing my PhD, I couldn't find an academic job in Canada, so I broadened my search and ended up in Europe (first in the Netherlands and now in the UK).
-So my life took a big turn, but this has worked out well, personally and professionally.
-I would not have done anything differently!
+Upon completing my PhD, I wasn't able to land an academic job in Canada, so I broadened my search and ended up in Europe (first in the Netherlands and now in the UK).
+So my life took a big turn, but things have worked out well, professionally and personally (I met my wife in the Netherlands).